organix/uart/README.md

 by virtue of having been created by a trusted compiler and working within a resource-safe language.

-## Object/Environment/Dictionary

-In order to break away from positional access to data (or linear offset-based relative-addressing), we use logical names to access values within a particular environment.
-The environment for execution of an actor's behavior is rooted at the Event dispatched to "animate" the actor.
-The Event structure could be something like this:

-    {
-        "sponsor" : { ...sponsor properties and resources... },
-        "target" : {
-        	"behavior" : [ ...a sequence of instructions... ],
-        	...additional stateful actor properties...
-        },
-        "message" : ...the value sent...
-    }

-### Instructions

-Notice that the value associated with `"behavior"` is an array (sequence) of instructions.

-#### Actor Creation

-    {
-        "prototype" : Create,
-        "behavior" : [ ...a sequence of instructions... ]
-    }

-#### Asynchronous Messaging

-    {
-        "prototype" : Send,
-        "target" : anActor,
-        "message" : ...the value to be sent...
-    }

-#### Changing Behavior

-    {
-        "prototype" : Become,
-        "behavior" : [ ...a sequence of instructions... ]
-    }

-#### Binding Names

-    {
-        "prototype" : Bind,
-        "name" : ...variable name...,
-        "expr" : { ...an expression... }
-    }

-#### Object Values

-    {
-        "prototype" : Object,
-        "name" : ...variable name...
-    }

-    {
-    	"prototype" : Load,
-    	"object" : ...object to read...,
-    	"key" : ...namespace key...,
-        "name" : ...variable name...
-    }

-    {
-    	"prototype" : Store,
-    	"object" : ...object to update...,
-    	"key" : ...variable name...,
-    	"value" : ...the value to assign...
-    }

 ## Abstract Assembly Language